 Generational Differentiation via a Pandemic

 Many might argue that Karen Swanson’s position and those of concerned teachers are alarmist.
-Everyone is getting back to a normal post-COVID life, and kids will adapt.
+Everyone is returning to a normal post-COVID life, and kids will adapt.
 However, educators like Swanson see things differently.
 COVID has left lasting effects on kids in terms of how they interact with communities, learn, and their own futures.
 And, in Karen Swanson’s opinion, we will all see the results of this paradigm change for decades to come, clearly defining a generation separate from older ones in their commonality with the pandemic.